sinzlab/sensorium/notebooks/dataset_tutorial/README.md

 Below we provide a brief explanation of the dataset structure and how to access all the information contained in them.

-Have a look at our white paper for in depth description of the data. [https://link_to_arxiv_submission](https://gin.g-node.org/cajal/Sensorium2022)
+Have a look at our white paper for in depth description of the data.
+[White paper on arXiv](https://arxiv.org/abs/2206.08666)

 We provide the datasets in the .zip format.
 Unzipping them will create two folders **data** and **meta**.